wundergraph/wundergraph/docs-website/src/pages/docs/getting-started/quickstart.md

 The input type and query are prefixed with `countries_` because we're using the `countries` API namespace in the introspection config.
 This is to avoid naming conflicts when you add multiple APIs to your WunderGraph application.

 We'll make a few improvements to the API.
-First, let's remove the `countries_` prefix from the result, so we can use the operation without the `countries_` prefix.
+First, let's remove the `countries_` prefix from the result, so we can access the result without the `countries_` prefix.

 ```graphql
 query Countries($filter: countries_CountryFilterInput) {